 Pink sapphire jewelry is making waves

-When Britain’s Princess Eugenie showed off her pink-orange padparadscha engagement ring in early 2018, neither she nor her then-fiancé Jack Brooksbank (who has confessed to choosing the oval gem) could have anticipated the pink sapphire craze of today.
-Fashion has been falling in love with pink in recent years.
-In politics, via the 2017 Women’s March hat that now sits in the Smithsonian.
+When Britain's Princess Eugenie unveiled her pink-orange padparadscha engagement ring in early 2018, neither she nor her then-fiancé, Jack Brooksbank (who has confessed to choosing the oval gem), could have anticipated the current pink sapphire craze.
+Fashion has been enamored with pink in recent years.
+In politics, via the 2017 Women's March hat that now sits in the Smithsonian.
 In diamond jewelry, like the 10-carat pink diamond that rapper Lil Uzi Vert had implanted in his forehead, then removed, earlier this year.

 Why pink sapphire is so attractive

-The beauty of pink sapphire is rooted in the stone's hardness . " It is second only to diamonds in hardness, " said Joanna Hardy, author of " Sapphire: A Celebration of Colour ," published this fall.
+The beauty of pink sapphire is rooted in its hardness . " It is second only to diamonds in hardness, " said Joanna Hardy, author of " Sapphire: A Celebration of Color ," published this fall.
 The stone's luster is also excellent.
 It produces sharp facets that help bring out the sapphire's color.

-That’s why Siobhan Bell, 32, an international DJ and producer based in Los Angeles, said she hopes a pink sapphire will one day be the centerpiece of her engagement ring .
-Pink is her favorite color, after all. “ Sapphires are more exclusive ,” she says, than diamonds.
+That's why Siobhan Bell, 32, an international DJ and producer based in Los Angeles, said she hopes a pink sapphire will one day be the centerpiece of her engagement ring .
+After all, pink is her favorite color.
+According to her, " sapphires are more exclusive " than diamonds.

 Madagascar, the new sapphire Eldorado

-Ms Hardy wrote in her book that most pink sapphires come from the islands of Sri Lanka and Madagascar.
+Ms. Hardy wrote in her book that most pink sapphires come from the islands of Sri Lanka and Madagascar.
 Sri Lanka's history with the gem (including the famous Ceylon blue version) goes back thousands of years.
-Its sources include the Bibile mines in the centre of the island's eastern region.
-The Elahera gem field in central Sri Lanka, and the Pelmadulla mine in the southwest, where padparadscha sapphires are found.
+Its sources include the Bibile mines in the center of the island's eastern region, the Elahera gem field in central Sri Lanka, and the Pelmadulla mine in the southwest, where padparadscha sapphires are found.
 For the record, padparadscha comes from the Sanskrit word for lotus flower , whose petals have the same pink and orange hues as the stone.

 Madagascar didn't actually become a major source of sapphire until 1998, when the gem was discovered in the town of Ilakaka.
 Now, " you find every color under the Madagascar sun ," Hardy said, noting that the stones from the two countries are actually similar in composition " because millions and millions of years ago, Madagascar and Sri Lanka were neighbors. "